autonomy-and-verification-uol/gwendolen-ros-curiosity/README.md

 Curiosity model and Mars world courtesy of [The Construct](https://bitbucket.org/theconstructcore/curiosity_mars_rover/src/master/).

-**Tested on Ubuntu 16.04 with ROS Kinetic** (it might work on different versions, but there is no confirmation yet).
+**Tested on Ubuntu 16.04 with ROS Kinetic and Ubuntu 18.04 with ROS Melodic** (it might work on different versions, but there is no confirmation yet).

 Requires [MCAPL](https://github.com/mcapl/mcapl) to be installed and tested to run correctly.